d-reinhold/async-priority-queue/README.md

 `debug` enables logging statements to help provide visibility into the state of your queue.
 Defaults to `false`.

 `maxParallel` is the number of requests that are allowed to be active at a time.
-Defaults to 6.
+Defaults to `6`.

 `processingFrequency` is the period in milliseconds between when the queues are checked for new tasks.
 Defaults to `30`.

 #### start()

-Starts the processing loop for the queue; tasks can be added, and executed.
+Starts the processing loop for the queue; tasks can be added and executed.

 #### stop()